 My Advanced Memoir Workshop students and I were fortunate enough to host Michael Steinberg, founding editor of the esteemed nonfiction journal Fourth Genre, and author, most recently, of Still Pitching, for an author Q&A this month.

-It astounded me how very much I enjoyed Still Pitching, even though, having grown up in Germany, I have little appreciation for the game except for the fun I had playing softball with my American cousins.
-Steinberg clearly is a great storyteller because those passages where I was totally in the head of his adolescent narrator, experiencing what he was experiencing, swept me along, and the fact that I might be witnessing a baseball match mattered very little.
+It astounded me how very much I enjoyed Still Pitching.
+Having grown up in Germany, I have little appreciation for the game, except for the fun I had playing softball with my American cousins one summer.
+Steinberg clearly is a great storyteller.
+Those passages, in which I was totally in the head of his adolescent narrator, experiencing what he was experiencing, swept me along, and the fact that I might be witnessing a baseball match mattered very little.

 I might not remember all the particulars of a scene but I do remember what it felt like.
 So I wrote myself into that feeling.
 I re-imagined what it felt like, what situation I had been in, what it had been like to be that kid.
-The details followed once I was in that place.”